Rómulo Betancourt: Third exile

-The book published in Mexico City by Editorial Fondo de Cultura Económica in 1956 was prohibited from circulating in Venezuela.
+The book was prohibited from circulating in Venezuela.

-Second term as president
+Second presidency (1959–1964)

 U.S. President John F. Kennedy in December 1961 promoting the Alliance for Progress with Venezuelan President Rómulo Betancourt, who had invited Kennedy to this land redistribution ceremony in a Venezuelan village.
 Kennedy's wife, Jacqueline, addressed the audience in Spanish.
 Video of this ceremony can be seen here.

 A decade later, after Pérez Jiménez was ousted, Betancourt was elected president in the general election of 1958, becoming the first leader of the Punto Fijo Pact.
 Having inherited a well constructed country but with the need to give more education to its people, Betancourt nevertheless managed to return the state to fiscal solvency despite the rock-bottom petroleum prices throughout his presidency.

-In 1960, two important institutions were created by Juan Pablo Pérez Alfonso, Betancourt's minister of Mines and Hydrocarbons: the Venezuelan Petroleum Corporation (Corporación Venezolana del Petróleo — CVP), conceived to oversee the national petroleum industry, and the Organization of the Petroleum Exporting Countries (OPEC), the international oil cartel that Venezuela established in partnership with Kuwait, Saudi Arabia, Iraq, and Iran.
-Considered a radical revolutionary idea at the time by its opponents, but essential to Venezuela's independence and fiscal solvency by a visionary nationalistic Betancourt.
+Two important institutions were created by Juan Pablo Pérez Alfonso, Betancourt's minister of Mines and Hydrocarbons, in 1960.
+First, the Venezuelan Petroleum Corporation (Corporación Venezolana del Petróleo — CVP) was conceived to oversee the national petroleum industry.
+Second, Venezuela was instrumental in establishing the Organization of the Petroleum Exporting Countries (OPEC), an international oil cartel, in partnership with Kuwait, Saudi Arabia, Iraq, and Iran.
+Considered a radical revolutionary idea at the time by its opponents, it was viewed as essential to Venezuela's independence and fiscal solvency by Betancourt.
+The creation of OPEC was triggered by a 1960 law instituted by American President Dwight Eisenhower that forced quotas for Venezuelan oil and favored Canada and Mexico's oil industries.

-At an annual oil convention in Cairo, Venezuela's envoy, fluent in Arabic, convinced oil producing Middle Eastern countries to sign a secret agreement that promoted unity and control of their own national oil resources; under the noses of the British and American corporations that dominated the oil industry globally and had funded the event.
-Planting the seed for OPEC that was founded in September 1960 at Baghdad, Iraq.
-This movement was triggered by a 1960 law instituted by American President Dwight Eisenhower that forced quotas for Venezuelan oil and favored Canada and Mexico's oil industries.
 Eisenhower cited national security, land access to energy supplies, at times of war.

-Betancourt reacted seeking an alliance with oil producers of Middle Orient and North Africa as a pre-emptive strategy to protect the continuous autonomy and profitability of Venezuela's oil, establishing a strong link between the South American nation and the OPEC countries that survives to this day.
+Betancourt reacted seeking an alliance with oil producers of Middle Orient and North Africa as a pre-emptive strategy to protect the continuous autonomy and profitability of Venezuela's oil.
+At an annual oil convention in Cairo, Venezuela's envoy, fluent in Arabic, convinced oil producing Middle Eastern countries to sign a secret agreement that promoted unity and control of their own national oil resources.
+The agreement was made under the noses of the British and American corporations that dominated the oil industry globally and had funded the event.
+OPEC was founded in September 1960 at Baghdad, Iraq, a strong cartel that survives to this day.